dwmkerr/effective-shell-installer/README.md

 The version of the script is defined in the [`version.txt`](./version.txt) file.
 This makes it reasonably straightforward to script actions which require the version.

 Releasing in managed via [Release Please](https://github.com/googleapis/release-please) in the [`release-please.yaml`](./.github/workflows/release-please.yaml) workflow file.

+## Source

+The samples are available at: [github.com/dwmkerr/effective-shell/samples](https://github.com/effective-shell).
+The two sample repositories are available at in the [github.com/effective-shell](https://github.com/effective-shell) organisation.
+The repositories have to be hosted separately so that they can have their own commit history.
+The main Effective Shell project clones these repositories and adds them to the samples archive.